Updated 12 January 2018 from original post 9 October 2015.

 However, here we are talking about PSD2, which probably has much more relevance for consumers.
 The directive has a wide scope, but we would like to focus on how PSD2 capitalises on the accessibility of APIs, and explain why there is so much nervousness and excitement in the market.
 PSD2 is a great example of TLA (Three Letter Acronym) speak at its very best.
 So here goes:

 Now fast forward to when PSD2 has been implemented.
-You are shopping again on Amazon, but instead of entering your debit or credit card details, you are asked whether you want to give the retailer access to your bank account, again at Lloyds.
-You agree and it takes you to the Lloyds internet banking site where you give your permission.
+You are shopping again on Amazon, but instead of entering your debit or credit card details, you are asked whether you want to give the retailer access to your bank account, again at Starling.
+You agree and it takes you to your bank’s online banking site where you give your permission.
 This is similar to the way you allow applications to access your Facebook or Twitter account today.
-You do not give your bank logon details to Amazon, or vice versa the retailer your logon details to your bank account, you simply give permission to Amazon to execute payments on your behalf via your Lloyds bank account.
+You do not give your bank login details to Amazon, or vice versa, the retailer does not give your login details to your bank account, you simply give permission to Amazon to execute payments on your behalf via your (Starling) bank account.
 (See Diagram 2)

 The next time you go shopping on Amazon, you won’t need to give permission again – the permission should stay active until such time as you revoke it, for whatever reason.